H4HWV2011/msjarvis-public-docs/thesis/13-qualia-engine-and-introspective-state.md

 ---

-## 13.7 Links to Memory and Spatial Layers
+## 13.7 Links to Memory, Spatial, and Qualia Layers

-Introspective records are tightly linked to the memory and spatial structures described elsewhere in the system:
+Introspective records are tightly linked to the memory, spatial, and qualia structures described elsewhere in the system:

 - **Semantic and conversational memory**
   Each record can refer to specific collections and document identifiers in the vector store—such as conversation memory or domain‑specific knowledge bases—allowing a clear mapping between explanatory narratives and the raw content that informed them.